opendott-wats/D2.3-Documentation-of-Prototypes/ReadMe.md

 ![Final Step Tracker used for test runs](figures/figures.004.png)

-Based on the insight to minimize and focus on single function in terms of technology, I began to make a step tracker to get to know this kind of wearable with and through material exploration.
-Regarding context and intention, a key aspect I applied to the making is to put myself in the position of someone wanting to make a step tracker at home.
+Based on the insight to minimize and focus on single function in terms of technology, I began to make a step tracker to get to know this kind of wearable with and through material exploration with the following research question:

+- Can I make a wearable step tracker using open technologies which is accurate and trustworthy enough to be deployable with participants?

+The key aspect I applied to the making was to put myself in the position of someone wanting to make a step tracker at home.
 It should allow me to assess the understandability of resources openly available in contrast to sophisticated industrial products.
-This also addresses the challenges of making physical digital prototypes at home with constraint facilities during a pandemic situation.
+As a side effect, this also addresses the challenges of making physical digital prototypes at home with constraint facilities during a pandemic situation.

-The aim is to think through required components, explore their materiality in hardware and software, and assess how feasible it is in the context of the research to make without becoming an engineering task.
+The making enabled to think through required components, explore their materiality in hardware and software, and assess how feasible it is in the context of the research to make without becoming an engineering task.
 Very early in the process of making it became clear that the amount of components it too high.
 For example, finding a board with a similar set of sensors but with an onboard charging unit would simplify the making.
 For all the sketches I continued to use open technology as much as possible.
 First I used what I had available to begin making as quickly as possible.

 ## Using an online tutorial